-Funds SA provides the Defined benefit (DB) High Growth Strategy measured at fair value.
+Funds SA manages the Defined benefit (DB) High Growth Strategy, with individual investment asset classes measured at fair value.
 Below is the basis for these investments.

-(i) Inflation Linked Securities A
+(i) Inflation Linked Securities Tax-Exempt

-The Inflation Linked Securities A portfolio invests in discretely managed portfolios and internal inflation linked securities.
+The Inflation Linked Securities Tax-Exempt portfolio invests in discretely managed portfolios and internal inflation linked securities.
 Discretely managed portfolios are invested and managed by external managers.
 Discretely managed portfolios have been valued by the custodian appointed to hold the assets using market prices applicable at balance date.